 Bio

 Nicole Clift (b.
-1994) is a South Australian visual artist, predominantly working in oil paint and tapestry weaving.
+1994) is a South Australian visual artist, predominantly working in painting and tapestry weaving.
 Nicole’s studio practice engages with concepts concerning natural philosophy and meteorology to speculate on intangible phenomena such as time, entropy and gravity.
 Nicole's works are abstract, with the field of Abstraction itself referenced as an intriguing language for the intangible.

 Nicole's diptych painting 'Particle Wave' recently won the 2025 RSASA Abstract Prize youth category, and her tapestries were selected for two international textile prizes held in Victoria, Australia in 2024.